 For many kids, learning about money starts early.
 Is your child is earning dollars with a lemonade stand or by doing chores around the house?
 Suggest they set aside a portion of their earnings to support those who aren’t as fortunate.
-Check out these DIY piggy bank projects.

 Demonstrate the importance of giving by donating to a project in your child’s honor!
 Maybe a youngster in your life has a new love of music or is killing it on the soccer field.
 Show your support by giving to a project in their name that matches their interests.
 It’ll lead to a better understanding of how their interests match the interests of others around the world.
 Find the perfect project here.

 Put the decision-making power in their hands!
 A GlobalGiving Gift Card is a great way to get the kids you love to develop a love for giving.
 You can print it out to deliver in person, send it to their email, or have it shipped for free.
 Shop gift cards now.